dhiraj-instalily/hr_intelligence/README.md

 - ✅ Integrated OpenAI's function calling for reliable structured data extraction
 - ✅ Fixed resume extraction to capture complete resume text for each candidate
 - ✅ Added preview mode to LLM schema extraction for debugging
+- ✅ Added ability to process specific resume files for targeted debugging
+- ✅ Improved handling of applicant tables and special cases in resume extraction

 ### Next Steps